Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models: Examples: Riemannian manifolds and fuzzy spaces

 Looking at perturbations around a given tensor is a useful first step to understanding the behaviour of space when altering the algebra of functions.
 Furthermore, given the strong peaks of the quantum wave function of the canonical tensor model around symmetric configurations~\cite{Obster:2017pdq}, it seems that we should expect small perturbations to occur around tensors representing smooth spaces.

-As we have a relatively good understanding of the exact circle by now, let us consider perturbations around this tensor.
-The vectorspace $\mathcal{F}\cong \mathbb{R}^5$ is kept the same.
-We will denote the original tensor, as described in section~\ref{sec:topology}, as $P_{abc}$ and any perturbed tensor by $\tilde{P}_{abc}$
+As we have a relatively good understanding of the flat circle by now, let us consider perturbations around this tensor.
+The vector space $\mathcal{F}\cong \mathbb{R}^5$ is kept the same.
+We will denote the original tensor, as described in Section~\ref{sec:topology}, as $P_{abc}$ and any perturbed tensor by $\tilde{P}_{abc}$

 where $Q_{abc}$ is the symmetric tensor characterising the perturbation.
-All tensors described here act on the same vectorspace $\mathcal{F}$, not on extensions of it or such.
-Generally, $\tilde{P}_{abc}$ will not be unital anymore, so we will have to generate a new unit according to the procedure in section~\ref{sec:unit}.
-We will consider several different kinds of perturbations: \begin{itemize} \item Using the potential homomorphisms found using the tensor rank decomposition in section~\ref{sec:associative_constr:pot_hom}, we perturb the $\beta_i$ measure factors. \item Using the potential homomorphisms found using the tensor rank decomposition in section~\ref{sec:associative_constr:pot_hom}, we perturb one of the points $p^i$ themselves. \item We add a random ``high-energy'' perturbation, meaning a perturbation of $Q_{abc}$ where $Q_{abc}\neq 0$ if $a,b,c \geq 4$. \end{itemize} What we will see is that in the case of perturbing the tensor rank decomposition itself, it is reasonably well-behaved and the perturbation mainly results in a deformation of the manifold.
+All tensors described here act on the same vector space $\mathcal{F}$, not on extensions of it or such.
+Generally, $\tilde{P}_{abc}$ will not be unital anymore, so we will have to generate a new unit according to the procedure in Section~\ref{sec:unit}.
+We will consider several different kinds of perturbations: \begin{itemize}\itemsep=0pt \item Using the potential homomorphisms found using the tensor rank decomposition in Section~\ref{sec:associative_constr:pot_hom}, we perturb the $\beta_i$ measure factors. \item Using the potential homomorphisms found using the tensor rank decomposition in Section~\ref{sec:associative_constr:pot_hom}, we perturb one of the points $p^i$ themselves. \item We add a random ``high-energy'' perturbation, meaning a perturbation of $Q_{abc}$ where $Q_{abc}\neq 0$ if $a,b,c \geq 4$. \end{itemize} What we will see is that in the case of perturbing the tensor rank decomposition itself, it is reasonably well-behaved and the perturbation mainly results in a deformation of the manifold.
 When altering or adding points, it depends on the size of the perturbation.
 Small perturbations still remain smooth, whereas bigger perturbations or random high-energy perturbations lead to a breaking of the smooth structure and only a finite set of points remain.